LynkRobotics/LynkOA/2025/CoralShooter.md

 - Inconsistent, but possible
 - Change in physical angle does not effect backspin
-- Different motor speeds lead to more or less backspin
+- Different motor speeds lead to more or less backspin, but way more inconsistency